david-spies/checksum-extractor/README.md

 Currently working on additional automation within the code to incude a progress bar and built-in hash comparison.
 This will require copy and paste functionallity in order to compare hashes.

-Built with python and Tkinter
+Built with python and Tkinter.
-Executable compiled with pyinstaller
+Executable compiled with pyinstaller.

 Authors